Zeds Dead: 2 Night Stand Tour

 In 2015, Billboard exclusively announced Zeds Dead's 2 Night Stand Tour, and plans for a new album in 2016.
 The tour aimed to take the duo off the festival circuit and place them in historically significant venues in major North American cities for two nights each.

 A portion of the proceeds from the 2 Night Stand tour went to benefit the Florida rehab clinic Recovery Unplugged.

 On the Austin stop of the 2 Night Stand tour, Zeds Dead attached heart rate monitors to four fans during their set and analyzed the results.
 The test concluded that there was a clear rise in heart rate during the performance and a correlation of heart rate peaks during key points in the set.

-Record label and debut album (2016-Present)
+Record label and debut album (2016)

 Deadbeats

 On March 1, 2016, Zeds Dead announced they had launched their own record label, Deadbeats, alongside the release of a new track "Back Home" featuring Freddie Gibbs.